 Thank all of you for the work you do in incident communications.
 Your role is vital and brings together all of the functions in the Incident Command System.
 You play an important role in ensuring the safety of all personnel on incidents.

-If you have any questions for the National Interagency Incident Communications Division, please feel free to call me at 208-387-5856, or you can contact the Communications Duty Officer at 208-387-5644.
+If you have any questions for the National Interagency Incident Communications Division, please feel free to call the Acting NIICD Chief at 208-387-5856, or you can contact the Communications Duty Officer at 208-387-5644.